When people talk about health, they typically focus on weight and diseases like cancer. They don’t always consider dental hygiene.

 Separate Fact From Fiction

 It’s easy to be led astray by myths when you’re worried about your dental hygiene.
 The internet is full of oral health myths, most of which are usually more fact than fiction.
 Suggestions like sugar being solely responsible for tooth decay, or bad breath being the result of gum disease, aren’t accurate.
 However, they get shared around so often that people just assume they’re true.
-If you’re worried about something related to your dental hygiene, it’s important to do proper research – or go to the dentist – instead of taking others on their word.
+If you’re worried about something related to your dental hygiene, it’s important to do proper research – or go to a dentist Rock Hill SC – instead of taking others on their word.

 If you weren’t taught to floss as a child, the chances are that you’ve never thought of doing it as an adult.
 That could prove problematic because simply brushing your teeth is rarely ever enough to maintain good dental hygiene.
 A toothbrush can’t get between your teeth the way that floss can, so it can’t attack the plaque that builds up there.
 If you wish to keep your mouth as healthy as possible, the Australian Dental Association advises that you floss as part of a regular routine.
 What’s more, remember not to reuse floss as you move from one tooth to another.
 Otherwise, you’ll risk transferring the plaque to somewhere else in your mouth.